Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 #### LLM Prompt

-Runs an LLM prompt and outputs the completion to the user.
+Runs an LLM prompt and outputs the result in the format of a text message to the user.
 Before using this Node, configure a model in the [LLM](../../resources/build/llm.md) settings.

 | Parameter            | Type          | Description                                                                                                           |